 After a thorough evaluation of the latest cordless lawn mowers, trimmers, and blowers from EGO, Greenworks, and Ryobi, it's clear that EGO has solidified its position as the top brand in the electric outdoor power equipment space for 2026.

-EGO’s tools consistently outperform the competition in terms of power, runtime, and advanced features.
-With their 56V and 60V Arc Lithium battery packs, brushless motors, and innovative technologies, EGO’s cordless OPE lineup provides an unmatched blend of capability and convenience that rivals the performance of gas-powered alternatives.
+EGO's tools consistently outperform the competition in terms of power, runtime, and advanced features.
+With their 56V ARC Lithium battery system, brushless motors, and load-sensing power management, EGO's cordless OPE lineup provides an unmatched blend of capability and convenience that rivals gas-powered alternatives for most homeowner applications.

 While Greenworks and Ryobi offer excellent value and solid performance in their own right, EGO's premium-priced tools are simply in a league of their own when it comes to the electric OPE showdown in 2026.
 For homeowners and landscapers who demand the very best in cordless outdoor power equipment, EGO is the clear winner.

-As the electric OPE market continues to evolve, we’ll be closely monitoring the developments from these top brands and others.
-You can count on Toolshed Tested to provide our expert, unbiased analysis to help you make the most informed purchasing decisions for your outdoor power tool needs.
+As the electric OPE market continues to evolve, we'll be closely monitoring the developments from these top brands and others.
+You can count on ToolShed Tested to provide practical, unbiased analysis to help you make the most informed purchasing decisions for your outdoor power tools.